 I don’t want to define myself by my condition, and luckily have ways of ensuring that this does not happen to me completely.
 Having a young son is a great way to remain tethered to the healthy world.
 Yet I, along with 20 million other souls on this planet with this disease, am fighting for my life.
 Not only are we fighting for more research funding, but we are fighting back the stigma that has prevented breakthroughs on this disease in the first place.
 For evidence-based medicine to truly work, we need evidence.
 Evidence requires research dollars.
 To get research dollars we need increased awareness.
 I think an effective way to raise awareness is to help people understand that this horrific disease can happen to anyone.
 So, for now, I am making a deep dive into the world of all things ME/CFS – research, support, and activism.

 My dream one day is to walk into a doctor’s office or the emergency room and have them understand right away what kind of care is needed, as occurs with other major illnesses affecting millions of people worldwide.
 In the meantime, I will apply what energy I have to recovering and helping make this dream become a reality.

 - Have a story you’d like to tell?
-Health Rising is looking for stories like Caroline’s on how to cope with the issues (lost careers, relationship issues, financial issues) that often come with having a chronic illness.
+Health Rising is looking for stories like Amber’s on how to cope with the issues (lost careers, relationship issues, financial issues) that often come with having a chronic illness.
 If you’d like to share your story please contact Health Rising via its contact form.

 - Health Rising’s “Lives Interrupted” project will soon give people with ME/CFS an opportunity to demonstrate the costs to career and finances this disease so often imposes.